 1. Warehouse Management done centrally by the Headquarter

 The headquarter runs on SAP ERP (ECC)/ SAP S/4 HANA On-Premise with a central Warehouse Management System owned by the headquarter.
 The Warehouse Management operations are carried out by the headquarter itself.
-The subsidiary is a local sales office running on SAP S/4 HANA Cloud, which checks the availability of materials at the bin level before confirming any order to a customer.
+The subsidiary is a local sales office running on SAP S/4 HANA Cloud, which checks the availability of inventory at the Headquarter before confirming any order to a customer.
+Here, the Subsidiary’s SAP S/4 HANA Cloud is integrated with the Headquarter’s ERP.

 2. The Warehousing Operations centrally managed by a 3rd Party Logistics Provider